MicroStep Laserrotator bei der Blechbearbeitung

 Table of contents

-You are part of the team of experts in laser cutting systems at MicroStep Europe.
+You are part of the team of experts in laser cutting systems at MicroStep Europa.
 First question: How do you actually become a laser expert?

 Matthias Korn: As far as I know, there is no direct vocational training in the field of laser machines.
 Of course, there were and still are physicists who have driven the development of lasers and there are now a few degree courses that deal with laser technology and the theoretical design and layout of lasers.
 I studied mechanical engineering and gained my first experience in the field of lasers during my practical semester and the subsequent diploma phase at a large German laser manufacturer, where I subsequently worked for many years in the application and research & development departments.
 In the field of mechanical engineering, a lot is still learning by doing.
 You have a basic knowledge thanks to your studies, but you have to acquire the rest.